Scope

 The included support window covers launch related fixes tied to the approved scope.
 It does not include new features, new content, strategy changes, ongoing maintenance, platform problems, or issues caused by outside changes unless those services are part of an active maintenance agreement.

-Updates requested after delivery can be handled through a maintenance plan, new quote, or separate agreement.
+Updates requested after delivery can be handled through a maintenance scope, new quote, or separate agreement.
 Rizenyte Web may review the existing build, access level, and technical condition before accepting maintenance work on any site.

 Payments cover reserved time, planning, design, development, communication, and completed work.
 Refunds are not guaranteed once work has started, but unresolved situations can be reviewed fairly based on the stage of delivery and the written agreement.